DataDog/libddwaf/UPGRADING.md

 - `monitor`: an internal reserved action.

 ### Action type specification
-The following sections describe the available action types and their required parameters.
+The following sections describe the action types supported and their required parameters.

-**Note** that if an action provided in the `actions` top-level key contains an unknown and/or unsupported action type, it'll still be a valid action which will be provided to the caller without validation.
+**Note:** If an action provided in the `actions` top-level key is of an unknown and/or unsupported type, it will still be provided to the caller without validation.

 #### `block_request` action type
 The `block_request` action type instructs the caller to block the current request by overriding the response.
 The parameters required by this action type are the following:
 - `status_code`: corresponding to the HTTP response status code which should be used by the caller when overriding the response.
 The default value is `403`.
 - `type`: this value provides the caller with an indication of the response format, e.g. `json` or `html`.
-The default is `auto`, indicating the the caller should use the `Accept` header to determine an appropriate response format.
+The default value is `auto`, indicating that the caller should use the `Accept` header to determine an appropriate response format.
 - `grpc_status_code`: specifically meant for gRPC requests, this represents the status code which should be used by the caller when overriding the response.
 The default value is `10`.

 If any of these parameters is missing in an action definition, the default value is used, for example: